Abhishek-6001/abhishek-6001.github.io/index.md

 permalink: /
 ---

-Hello visitor...
+***Welcome!***

-I am a doctoral student in the Economic discipline at the ([Department of Humanities and Social Sciences, IIT Roorkee](https://hs.iitr.ac.in/)).
-My research area primarily focuses on corporate finance in understanding firm financing in India.
-My broad research interest is Financial Economics, Corporate Finance, and Risk Management.
+I am a doctoral student in Economics at the ([Department of Humanities and Social Sciences, Indian Institute of Technology Roorkee](https://hs.iitr.ac.in/)).
+My research focuses on corporate finance, with particular interest in firms’ capital structure, taxation, and financial distress.
+I am interested in how financial and institutional factors shape firm behavior and market outcomes.
+I also study issues in municipal finance, with a focus on property taxation and the fiscal capacity.

 <img src="Abhishek_PP1.jpg" alt="Abhishek" width="200" style="border-radius: 50%;">